Marvin Liebman

-From left to right
+Early life

 Liebman was raised in Brooklyn, New York, by his parents, Benjamin "Benny" Liebman and Rose Schorr.
-His parents were Ashkenazim (Yiddish-speaking Jews) from Galicia, a region that at the time was part of Poland and is today part of Ukraine.
+His parents were Ashkenazi Jews from Galicia, a region that at the time was part of Poland and is today part of Ukraine.
 Liebman recalled his youth as growing amid "a polyglot collection of middle class families".
 He was bar mitzvahed in September 1936.
-Like many other young people who came of age in the Great Depression, Liebman believed the Depression proved the failure of capitalism, causing him to be interested in Communism as an alternative.
+Like many other young people who came of age in the Great Depression, Liebman believed the Depression proved the failure of capitalism, causing him to be interested in communism as an alternative.
 While in high school, he became interested in left wing politics and joined both the American Student Union and Young Communist League.
 At the same time, Liebman discovered his homosexuality, which he felt deeply ashamed of, causing him to remain in "the closet".

-At age 19, Liebman was drafted and served in Naples and Cairo during the final years of World War 2, serving in the Army Air Corps.
+At age 19, Liebman was drafted and served in Naples and Cairo during the final years of World War II, serving in the Army Air Corps.
 By his own admission, an incompetent soldier who failed in his duties as a cook, Liebman never saw action.
 However, like many other gay Americans in World War II, his military service was a "national coming out" as he discovered other gay men for the first time, easing his feelings of shame and self-disgust.
 In Italy, homosexuality was not illegal, through it was considered to be shameful, and Liebman enjoyed being part of the gay subculture in Naples, where he first had sex.
 While in Cairo at an Air Corps base, his commanding officer discovered a series of love letters written by Liebman that revealed his homosexuality.
 The officer subjected Liebman to repeated private and public humiliations, forcing him to appear before the other soldiers in his unit while his officer called him a "faggot" and a "cocksucker".
 Liebman was finally given a blue discharge for homosexuality in 1944.
 Due to his blue discharge, he was disqualified from collecting veterans' benefits.